Revolutionary Discovery: Menthol’s Surprising Breakthrough in Alzheimer’s

 The olfactory system plays a crucial role in the development and retrieval of memories in individuals with Alzheimer’s disease.

-Smell-based therapies have shown potential in improving and memory in Alzheimer’s patients.
+Smell-based therapies have shown potential in improving cognitive function and memory in Alzheimer’s patients.

 Here are three key points to understand the role of smell in Alzheimer’s and memory: